After 2 TDs in Seahawks’ loss, Lynch ‘not sure’ on future

 ”Take care y’all bodies, take care y’all chicken, and take care y’all mentals,” Lynch said.

-By chicken, he assumedly meant money.
-Later, he used the word ‘bread.’
+By chicken, he presumably meant money.
+Later, he used the word `bread.’

 ”I’ll tell y’all now while ya’ll re in it, take care of y’all bread, so when y’all done you go ahead and take care of yourself,” said Lynch, who had four touchdowns in three games for the Seahawks after injuries to running backs Chris Carson and Rashaad Penny prompted their emergency call to the long-time fan and team favorite known as ”Beast Mode” who played a major part in back-to-back Super Bowl appearances after the 2013 and 2014 seasons.